Azalea Park, San Diego

 The target marketing worked.
 Since 1994, the gay population of Azalea Park has increased dramatically, occupying 100 of the 800 housing units.

-Jim Doolittle, an unemployed bill collector and nine-year resident, said: "Gays take care of their homes, there's no other way to put it.
-They keep up their yards and they tend to be community active.
-We don't care about their sexual orientation at all."

 To spread the message of Azalea Park, Pennington and a dozen other residents marched in the city's annual Lesbian & Gay Pride Parade in Hillcrest under the banner "Azalea Park.
 An Affordable Canyon Neighborhood."

-There is a tradition of strong community involvement.
-In addition the residents regularly join together for canyon clean-ups, neighborhood paint-outs, toy drives and other community related activities.
-Azalea Park has one of the largest and most active neighborhood associations in San Diego.

 Azalea Park is blossoming into the Azalea Park Arts District (APAD).
 Visitors can find sculptures, art installations, murals and hand-painted signs to denote the flower-named streets.
 The Manzanita Gathering Place was built to be a creative refuge awash in art at the opening at Manzanita Canyon, with canopies and columns incorporating mosaic tiles made by Azalea Park residents.
 Local artists have moved their businesses to Azalea Park and see this neighborhood becoming a vibrant arts community.
 At the Azalea Community Park, local artists have created a unique oasis with the Water Conservation Garden, a collection of succulent plants and creative sculpture.